Diver Propulsion Vehicles

 Instead, they are pulled through the water by a boat or Jet Ski on the surface via a rope.
 For this reason, these toys are also known as underwater sleds or bodyboards.

 The diver holds onto the front of the board, or two handles near the front of the board.
 As the boat or Jet Ski picks up speed, the diver angles the board downward, much like a surfer diving beneath a wave.
-Once at their chosen depth, they can glide through the water as long as their scuba tank is full.
+Once at their chosen depth, they can glide through the water as long as their scuba tank is full – How Long can you stay underwater with a Scuba Tank?

 Unlike diver-tugs, which require the diver to hang onto the top of the scooter, tow-behinds tow the diver behind the device, just as the name implies.
 The handles are built on the sides or on top of the stern.
 The diver’s body flows in line with the scooter, making this the most hydrodynamic and efficient design out there.